-As stated in the Russian Trade Secrets Act, one way to acquire know-how protection is to set up a trade secrets regime.
+Practically, one way to acquire know-how protection is to set up a trade secrets regime according to the provisions of the Russian Trade Secrets Act.
 In brief, the owner of confidential information must:

 - Properly identify and list the confidential information. - Limit access to the confidential information, by establishing an appropriate procedure for dealing with it. - Affix the notice "trade secret" and the owner's details to the media in which the confidential information is stored. - Follow up with the other required steps.